-The department offers four optional undergraduate tracks.
-All can be earned along with either a Bachelor of Arts or a Bachelor of Science degree: cultural resource and heritage management, gender and culture, environmental anthropology, and medical anthropology.
+The department offers two optional undergraduate tracks.
+All can be earned along with either a Bachelor of Arts or a Bachelor of Science degree: archaeology or medical anthropology.
 Students majoring in anthropology may use a track to provide a particular focus in their study plan.

 Each track reflects broad issues bridging subfields in and outside of anthropology.
 Completion of a track indicates the achievement of considerable expertise, and is noted on the student's transcript.